CMakePP/CMaize/docs/src/developer/design/overview.rst

-exclusively with CMaize through the User API component, and the User API is only charged with collecting information, it also helps address the :ref:`minimize_redundancy` consideration by encapsulating the majority of the needed calls to traditional CMake needed
+exclusively with CMaize through the User API component, and the User API is only charged with collecting information, it also helps address the :ref:`minimize_redundancy` consideration by encapsulating the majority of the needed calls to traditional CMake.

 CMaizeProject
 =============